Jump to content

 I tend to be fairly loyal to my backpacking gear and this is one item that has my unabashed devotion.
 The functionality, the durability, the purpose – any item that helps get food in my stomach automatically earns my affection – there are really no major flaws or drawbacks that I’ve noticed in almost a decade of use.
 This is one piece of gear that I feel like I’ve bonded with more than others, given the food and beverage related memories I’ve created with it.
 If I ever do end up replacing it, most likely with another MSR Titan Kettle, this one will be going up on the mantle to remind of the meals I’ve enjoyed in Montana’s mountains, Appalachian forests, and Atlantic beaches over the years.

-The MSR Titan Kettle retails for $60.
+The MSR Titan Kettle retails for about $60.
 Find it here at REI, at Backcountry.com, and on Amazon.com.

 • Like 2